Decide if you have a trade mark

 Before you apply for a trade mark, there are a number of issues you need to consider.
 Making the wrong choices with your application can be costly, as mistakes by applicants are usually not refundable.

 A common mistake is confusing the different types of intellectual property protection, for example, confusing trade marks and design rights.
-Some also believe that a trade mark can only be a logo.
+Some people also believe that a trade mark can only be a logo.
 That's not right.
-A trade mark is a sign that can include words, phrases, movement, sound, images, even smells or a combination of these elements.
+A trade mark can be a sign that can include words, phrases, movement, sound, images, even smells or a combination of these elements.

 Make sure you have familiarised yourself with exactly what comprises a trade mark by reading trade mark basics.